johnjimi/LittleWeeb/README.md

 Be aware that this application is still in development and might still have some issues!

+# Atarashii's API seems to be down, so the application is basically useless, I am currently working on changing api from atarashii to anilist, be patient, it will be fixed!

 # Showcase/Usage
 [YouTube - v0.2.0](https://youtu.be/GbBz1ReDahU)
 [YouTube - pre v0.1.0 version](https://www.youtube.com/watch?v=yJjL9wQEEEQ)